 This is a small gorilla group of about 8 members led by the powerful silverback Guhonda.
 At 220kgs, Guhonda is perhaps the largest silverback in the park.
 The group derives its name from the Sabyinyo “Old man’s teeth” Volcano around which they live.
 Guhonda has kept his family together by excluding and relegating his rival silverback Ryango to a loner outside the group.
 The group contains playful juveniles and is easy to spot because they stay near the park’s edge.

-This group was known as “Group 13” and led by Nyakarambi before Agashya challenged him to a deadly fight after which he made off with the entire family up the volcano.
-This complete takeover was the first to be observed by gorilla researchers.
+Agashya challenged Nyakarambi, the leader of what was known as “Group 13”, to a deadly fight.
+After emerging victorious, Agashya took control of the entire family and led them up the volcano.
+This marked the first complete takeover witnessed by gorilla researchers.
 After moving as far away as possible from Nyakarima, Agashya continued increasing his family number by stealing members from other groups and taking on loners.
 The group leaves near the Sabyinyo gorilla group.
 Whenever he suspects danger for the group, Agashya gathers all members and flees to his favorite safety spot on top of the volcano.
 And for this reason, the gorilla group can be difficult to track.
 The group has now grown from 13 to about 25 members.

 The Susa group, made famous by the zoologist Dian Fossey and her research activities, is one of the most preferred gorilla groups by visitors.
 The group now contains 28 members including 3 silverbacks.
 The name “Susa” in Kinyarwanda was borrowed from the nearby Susa River.
 The gorilla group initially had 42 members before it broke into two because of conflicts.
 This gorilla family tends to live high up in the mountains and hence the most difficult to track – sometimes taking a whole day.
 Park rangers always know their location but on days when they wander too far away, tourists may not be allowed access to them.
 The famous playful young twins Byishimo and Impano make this gorilla group full of activity and exciting to watch.
 Then there are Poppy one of the oldest habituated gorillas.
 If you are adventurous and fit, this might just be the gorilla family for you.